This is a very simple recipe for a rich, dense and almost gluten free chocolate cake. The cake is moist and melts in your mouth…so good!

 Carefully flip the cake right side up.
 Let cool completely.
 Dust with confectioner’s sugar or cocoa powder if desire, or top it with cream.

-If you enjoy this simple chocolate cake recipe, you might want to check on others chocolate cake recipe such as Chocolate Cake with Ganache and Raspberries or Black Forest Cake.
+If you enjoy this simple chocolate cake recipe, you might want to check on Black Forest Cake.